MinervaExpt/MAT-MINERvA/README.md

 # MAT-MINERvA
 MINERvA-specific plugins to the MAT like FluxReweighter, MuonFunctions, and our CCInclusiveCuts.
 Extends the [MAT](https://github.com/MinervaExpt/MAT)'s systematic uncertainty infrastructure with standard implementations of systematics across all MINERvA analyses.
 Requires MAT, and best used with UnfoldUtils and MATFluxAndReweightFiles.
+For instructions on how to get MATFluxAndReweightFiles and MParamFiles from the Open Data Product (minerva.fnal.gov/opendata), please refer to the installation section of the MINERvA 101 wiki installation page at this time.
+These instructions are in development to better support use of the Open Data Product.

 ## Installation (Installs MAT and UnfoldUtils too)
 On a MINERvA gpvm: